Loyalsoldier/geoip/README.md

-  convert     Convert geoip data from one format to another by using config file help        Help about any command list        List all available input and output formats
+  convert     Convert geoip data from one format to another by using config file help        Help about any command list        List all available input and output formats merge       Merge plaintext IP & CIDR from standard input, then print to standard output

 Flags:
   -h, --help   help for geoip